URV-cheminformatics/PDB-CAT/README.md

 2. good_structures_info
 3. mutation_info

-Information about mutations, gaps and %identity.
+Information about mutations, gaps and % of identity.

 In the second part, the programs create 4 folders:
 1. structures_for_docking